 As a placename Gibb Heath or Gibheath has an uncertain origin, but it may derive from a family name.
 This northern part of Birmingham Heath, between Benson Road and Norton Street, was agriculturally undeveloped until enclosure.
 With its underlying sandy soil heath made poor farmland and was naturally covered with long tough grass, scraggy bushes and few small trees.

-The name still has some current currency and the area is considered part of Handsworth.
+The name still has some currency and the area is considered part of Handsworth.
+See also Soho.